lola-tech/graphql-kimera/packages/graphql-kimera-docs/docs/mocking-mutations.md

 }
 ```

-Here are a few ways affect the mocked data in a mutation:
+Here are a few ways to affect the mocked data in a mutation:

 ```js
 getExecutableSchema({